 Carefully return the fold to

 it’soriginal position and use the scraper to firmly adhere the top layer to the bottom.
+Be sure to smooth out any bubbles.

 - Remove Complete Decal Backing Paper

-Now that your layered design is complete. remove the bottom layer paper backing from the transfer paper.
+Now that your layered design is complete. remove the bottom layer of paper backing from the transfer paper.

 - Remove Triangle Markers